-Potable water is sold "at the fence" of the WTP to the Harry Gwala District Municipality, which is responsible for reticulation within the town of Ixopo and the adjacent peri-urban areas within uBuhlebezwe Local Municipality.
+Potable water is sold "at the fence" of the WTP to the Harry Gwala District Municipality, which is responsible for reticulation within the town of Ixopo and the adjacent peri-urban areas within uBuhlebezwe Local Municipality, however on occasion tankers are deployed to Ixopo WTP for supply outside of uBuhlebezwe.
 The Ixopo Potable Water Reservoir (Figure 8.3) is located at the WTP and acts as a balancing and service reservoir.